svaarala/duktape/doc/json.rst

 A C recursion limit is imposed for parse(), just like stringify().

-Comparison of JSON and Ecmascript syntax
+Comparison of JSON and ECMAScript syntax
 ----------------------------------------

 JSONWhiteSpace
 ::::::::::::::

-JSONWhiteSpace does not have a direct Ecmascript syntax equivalent.
+JSONWhiteSpace does not have a direct ECMAScript syntax equivalent.

 JSONWhiteSpace is defined as::